 Riding experience is a key factor in limiting accidents.
 Because experience tends to increase with age, motorcycle insurance premiums often start comparatively high for young riders—especially those in their teens and early 20s—and then gradually decrease until riders reach their 70s.

 Insurance providers in some states also consider your gender when determining your premiums.
-That said, the difference in yearly rates between riders who identify as male or female is typically negligible.

 Insurance providers review your driving record—your history of accidents, violations and tickets, license suspensions, and other factors—to determine how likely you may be to file a claim in the future.
 If your driving record is spotless, you'll likely find cheaper motorcycle insurance rates, all other things being equal.